VellStraggler/text-game-engine/README.md

 * jump
 * death
 * quit
-Here are the sounds we intend to add.
+Here are the sounds we may add in the future.
 * move
 * pain
 * attack